The best hikes in New Zealand

 Huka Falls Walkway, Taupo

 The Huka Falls Walkway is a simple walk that you can take from the city of Taupo.
 The Huka Falls is New Zealand’s most visited natural attraction and instead of going here by car, the hike over there from town is a great alternative.
 From the center of Taupo it is approximately 5 kilometers one way, from the Spa Park about 3 kilometers.
 The falls are located in the Waikato River, one of the largest rivers in New Zealand.
 This is normally about 100 meters wide, but at Huka Falls it has to struggle through a gap of only 20 meters wide, resulting in Huka Falls.
-At the Huka Falls you can also do the Lookout Walk.
-You can find more tips for things to do in Taupo in this blog.

 The most beautiful hikes on the South Island of New Zealand